 Due to the presence of large amounts of salt in Tsimanampetsotsa Lake there are no fish.
 However, flamingos consider the habitat there to be very suitable.
 Unfortunately, there were not a lot of flamingos at the lake when I visited.
 However, I was able to get a couple decent photos with my telephoto lens.

 There is also a subterranean pond at the reserve.
-As a result of a section of the cavern roof collapsing the lake is now exposed.
+Fortunately, sections of the cave have collapsed and the pond is exposed from the surface.
 However, this does not stop the banyan trees from reaching the water below.
 The banyan is an extremely photogenic tree.

 However, there is a serious conservation effort ongoing to preserve the species.
 Conservation is a source of employment in an area where jobs are very scarce.